 Figure 3.
-Impactful Determinants Often Studied and/or Determinants Less Often Studied but Commonly Associated With Poor HRQoL in Patients With Focal Epilepsy alncludes 1 study where psychosocial adjustment (which included employment as one component) was associated with HRQoL, bCognition includes cognitive function/measures, memory, and executive function.
+Impactful Determinants Often Studied and/or Determinants Less Often Studied but Commonly Associated With Poor HRQoL in Patients With Focal Epilepsy a Includes 1 study where psychosocial adjustment (which included employment as one component) was associated with HRQoL.